In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 This decision is one of the most difficult you’ll have to make.
 While we are unable to answer that question for you, we are available for questions and guidance through this time.

-• After answering any questions the family might have, Dr. Kristin will ask the owner to sign an Authorization for Euthanasia or consent form.
-It will ask :
+- She will ask the owner to sign an Authorization for Euthanasia consent form which will ask the following questions:

-• Whether you would like us to assist in cremation services, or if you prefer to care for the remains.
+– Would you like Paws at Home to assist in cremation services, or if you prefer to care for the remains?

-• Whether you would like us to notify another veterinarian or veterinary clinic of your pet’s passing, so they are aware of your family’s loss.
+– Would you like us to notify your regular veterinary clinic of your pet’s passing, so they are aware of your family’s loss?

-• Dr. Kristin will offer to take a digital picture of your pet’s nose and paw print.
+- Dr. Kristin will offer to take a digital picture of your pet’s nose and paw print.
 These images can be used later to memorialize your pet with an individualized keepsake.
+She will make an imprint of your pet’s paw for you to keep.

-• If elected, we will then transport your pet for cremation services at the Quincy Humane Society.
+- If elected, we will then transport your pet for cremation services.

 Remembering Your Pet